Board-Certified Urologist

 Side effects — the honest conversation:

-- Gynaecomastia (breast enlargement/tenderness) — rare but documented
+• Gynecomastia (breast enlargement/tenderness) — rare but documented.

-- PSA reduction — finasteride/dutasteride halve your PSA value.
-Your doctor must know you’re taking these, otherwise a “normal” PSA could mask an elevated true value.
-Rule of thumb: multiply your PSA by 2 if you’re on a 5-ARI
+• PSA reduction — finasteride/dutasteride halve your PSA value.
+Your doctor must know you are taking these, otherwise a “normal” PSA could mask an elevated true value.
+Rule of thumb: multiply your PSA by 2 if you are on a 5-ARI.

 Combination therapy: when one drug isn’t enough

-For men with moderate-to-severe symptoms AND a significantly enlarged prostate (>40 grams on ultrasound), combination therapy with an alpha-blocker + 5-ARI is more effective than either alone.
+For men with moderate-to-severe symptoms AND a significantly enlarged prostate (over 40 grams on ultrasound — roughly the size of a walnut crossed with a small plum), combination therapy with an alpha-blocker plus a 5-ARI is more effective than either alone.
 The landmark CombAT trial demonstrated that combination therapy reduced the risk of symptom progression by 41% compared to tamsulosin alone over 4 years [6].

 The trade-off is a higher side effect burden — you get the side effects of both drug classes.
 For this reason, combination therapy is reserved for men with genuinely large prostates who are at high risk of progression, not for mild symptoms.